Tolstr/playwright-js-heroku/tests/login/Readme.md

+DAY 3
+Why POM is important?
+Allows to reuse common functionality across multiple tests, making the code cleaner and easier to maintain.
+What are the benefits of this structure?
+It promotes modularity, reusability, and separation of concerns, making it easier to manage and scale the test suite as the application grows.
+What would you do next if the login page had CAPTCHA?
+You would need to implement a strategy to handle CAPTCHA, such as using a service to bypass it or mocking the CAPTCHA response in your tests.
+This might involve creating a separate test environment or using API calls to simulate successful login without CAPTCHA.

 DAY 2:
 Added 2 more tests for invalid login and empty credentials. before each is porwerful to avouid code duplication.